midas-isg/epicasemap/README.md

 $ ./do update <VERSION>
 ```

 3. Restart the application.
-See #starting-application.
+See Starting Application.